 Eyes of a Nomad | Emilio Kuzma-Floyd

-Hi everyone, my name is Emilio, I'm a 27-year-old Australian guy living & working in beautiful Bali.
+Hi everyone, my name is Emilio, I'm a 27-year-old Australian guy spending all of my free time exploring beautiful Bali.
 So I've never written a blog before, but after what has seemingly been a quasi-quarter life crisis or just a Gen x trying to navigate the chaos that is the millennial age (I'm yet to figure out which of the two it is), I've decided to give it a crack!

 I suppose what has drawn me to this, has been the beauty of creating something that can both simultaneously be your own and open to millions of people around the world, where your expression is endless and everlasting.
 The beauty of the technological age, the internet, in particular, is just that, it’s everlasting and somewhat indestructible (at least that’s what I’m told by my forever skeptical aging parents).
 What we as individuals put out there, whether negative or positive, is helping us shape the world for future generations and should be embraced, not hidden away.

 I’ve been lucky enough to travel to over 30 countries, work in exotic locations around the world, help build two successful businesses and have a network of supportive family and friends.
 Up until now, that’s been all I’ve ever needed & for some, it’s everything they’ve ever dreamt of… however, for me, even with all of this, I’ve realized that something has been missing, a place of expression, a place to tell a story.
 So here it is, welcome to Eyes of a Nomad, my little slice of the internet to express my love for travel, photography and our planet and hopefully inspire more people, no matter who they are, to do the same at some level.
 I want to take all that I’ve discovered, learned and experienced and share it with the world, with you.